Castlevania (1986 video game): Reception and legacy

 Game Informers Tim Turi claimed that the original Castlevania made the series a "legend" and called it the "essential Castlevania experience."
-IGN wrote a piece that discussed the idea that this game as well as other early Castlevania titles were overshadowed by the 1997 Castlevania: Symphony of the Night, which it considered the best title in the series.
-It cited this game's absence from IGNs top 100 games of all time as well as the absence of the second and third Castlevanias from Game Informers 'top 100 games of all time' list.
+IGN wrote a piece that discussed the idea that this game as well as other early Castlevania titles were overshadowed by the 1997 release Castlevania: Symphony of the Night, which it considered the best title in the series.
+The article cited this game's absence from IGNs top 100 games of all time as well as the absence of the second and third Castlevanias from Game Informers 'top 100 games of all time' list.
 It suggested that the reason this is the case is because of the NES games' high learning curve and difficulty level.
-It also felt that Symphony of the Nights influence on the series after its release caused people to forget about the NES games.
+Reviewers also felt that Symphony of the Nights influence on the series after its release caused people to forget about the NES games.
 It praised the Virtual Console for allowing players unfamiliar with these games to experience them more easily.
 IGNs Lucas M. Thomas included its 25th anniversary in a list of forgotten anniversaries which took place in 2011.
 He felt it odd that Castlevania had so many titles before its 25th anniversary, yet only released one title during 2011.

 The Classic NES Series re-release of the game was met with mixed to positive reception.
 It holds an average score of 74/100 and 71% at Metacritic and GameRankings, respectively.

 Castlevania was cited as an influence on Ninja Gaiden (1988) for the Nintendo Entertainment System.
 Ninja Gaiden borrowed various gameplay elements from Castlevania, including power-up items that give special abilities.